brant01/clinical-db-analysis/README.md

 ### Common Issues

-**"Permission denied" error**
-- Make sure you've accepted the GitHub invitation
-- Check that you're using a personal access token, not your password

 **"Cannot find data" error**
-- Check your DATA_PATH in the notebook
+- Check your data path in the notebook
 - Ensure you have access to the network drive

 **"Package not found" error**
-- Run: `uv pip install [package-name]`
+- Run: `uv add [package-name]` to add missing packages to the project

 ### Resources